Skip to content

 Docker Containers and Their Deployment

-A Docker container is used specifically for the Nginx reverse proxy and SSL certificate management.
+A Docker container is used to manage the Nginx proxy and SSL certificates via Certbot.

 • Container Image: jonasal/nginx-certbot:latest